 I stir the oatmeal while Stephanie makes coffee for herself, Mark and me.
 She leaves.

-Mark comes into the kitchen, talking to the girls, tending to his coffee.
+Mark comes into the kitchen, talking to the girls, and tending to his coffee.
 He tells me about a book he's reading that he thinks I'll love.
 "It was written for you, Joanna.
-I'll give it you when I'm finished.
+I'll give it to you when I'm finished.
 I'm halfway done.
 Seeds, by Richard Horan.